Sheila Florance: Film and television

 By 1959, Florance was working as a floor manager at television station Channel 2.
 That year, she appeared in a minor role in the television series Emergency (episode "Mind Over Matter").
 In late 1962 and early 1963, she played defendants Laura Radford and Jocelyn Matthews in two episodes of Consider Your Verdict.

 In 1965, Florance made her film debut as a deaf-mute person in Clay.
 During post-production, she dubbed the voice of Janina Lebedew, who portrayed the character Margot.

 Florance also made her first of 18 appearances (Note: Florance made 18 appearances in Homicide between 1965 and 1975.) in Homicide and performed in Dangerous Corner, The Magic Boomerang (episode "The Stand-In"), and Romanoff and Juliet in 1965.
 In 1967, Florance began appearing intermittently as Dossie Rumsey in Bellbird, a role she continued into the 1970s.
 During this time, she also took on small roles in other productions such as Division 4.

 In 1971, she portrayed Old Mrs Bacon in Country Town.
 That same year, she made her first of four appearances (Note: Florance also played two further characters in later episodes: Mrs Rees in "Squeeze, Don't Pull", and Emily Morrison in "Walk Like A Man".) as Grace Falconer in Matlock Police.

 In 1973, Florance appeared as Lorna Russell in the first episode of Ryan.
 In 1974, she appeared in the film Petersen.
 (Note: Released in some countries as Jock Petersen) She continued to make single-episode appearances in television series such as Tandarra (1976), Bluey (1977), and Bobby Dazzler (1978), while increasingly focusing on film work.

 In 1976, Florance played Mavis Lipton in End Play and had a small role in Illuminations.
 Her performance of Mrs Sullivan in The Devil's Playground (1976) was followed by roles in Raw Deal (1977) and Summerfield (1977).
 In 1979, she portrayed May Swaisey—an elderly farm owner and friend of protagonist Max Rockatansky—in Mad Max.
-During filming, Florance broke her knee while handling an antique shotgun and completed her scenes with her leg and hip in plaster.
+During filming, Florance broke her leg while handling an antique shotgun and completed her scenes with her leg and hip in plaster.